 Location & directions

 The Savoy Hotel is ideally located in a picturesque area of Yangon, overlooking the Shwedagon Pagoda, Myanmar's "twinkling wonder" and the nearby People's Park.

 How to get there

 15-hour flight (via Bangkok) to Yangon.
-The Savoy is a 10-minute drive from the city center and 20-minutes to the International Airport.
+The Savoy is a 10-minute drive from the city centre and 20-minutes to the International Airport.

 - 100% financial protection